 - Animal Slaughter in New Mexico

 - Why Many New Mexicans are Leaving

-I am not nor ever was an expert on this topic.
+I am not nor ever have been an expert on this topic.
 I agreed to tackle it because I thought I could share the learning gained from my interviews, reviews, and reflections that resulted in more than a hundred articles I wrote for a my well-known Internet “content farm.”
-Now I have decided to refocus my attention away from the radiance of wellness to the dark recesses of harm in New Mexico for these three reasons:
+Now I have decided to refocus my attention away from the radiance of wellness to the dark canyons of harm in New Mexico for these three reasons:

 - My city of Albuquerque has made international front-page news because of what most people consider the harmful way that Albuquerque police are treating citizens by killing them (36 recently).
-It has angered and brought shame on many New Mexicans, partially because the new Albuquerque Chief of Police has supported the police officers’ killing of a homeless man who was camping in the foothills of the city’s iconic Sandia Mountain.
-Read this UK newspaper’s, this Canadian newspaper’s, and this Mexican newspaper’s account of the brutal killing of the homeless man.
+It has angered and brought shame on the state, partially because the new Albuquerque Chief of Police has supported the police officers’ killing of a homeless man who was camping in the foothills of the city’s iconic Sandia Mountain.
+Read this UK newspaper’s, this Canadian newspaper’s, and this Mexican newspaper’s accounts of the brutal killing of the homeless man.